dpavlic/space-keys/README.md

 invoking Space-Keys and then pressing t, followed by s will invoke *tabs:close-saved-tabs* command.

-# Why Name it Space-Keys
+# Why is it called Space-Keys?

 Mostly because of its association with SpaceMacs, although this package is a bit different in that it does not replace the key bindings already present